Should Christian Wives Submit to Husbands No Matter What?

-A reader commented recently: “What do you think the Bible means when it tells Christian wives to “submit” to their husbands?
+“What do you think the Bible means when it tells Christian wives to “submit” to their husbands?
 Do you think submission was just for that culture?”
+Flying Free Reader

-First let’s look at what Scripture says about submission, and I’m including some of the context of these verses because so often we throw around single verses without remembering their context.
-This can lead to all kinds of trouble.
+First let’s look at what Scripture says about submission, and I’m including some of the context of these verses because so often we throw around single verses without understanding their context.

 “Look carefully then how you walk, not as unwise but as wise, 16 making the best use of the time, because the days are evil.
 17 Therefore do not be foolish, but understand what the will of the Lord is.
 18 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, 19 addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, 20 giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, 21 submitting to one another out of reverence for Christ.